 The AC joint sprain is a common injury of this joint.

 The Sternoclavicular Joint

 The Sternoclavicular joint occurs at the sternum end of the clavicle, in the middle of the chest.
-The clavicle connects to the cartilage of the first rib, and the upper and lateral (outside) parts of the manubrium sterni (upper part of the sternum, or breastbone).
+As a result, the clavicle connects to the cartilage of the first rib, and the upper and lateral (outside) parts of the manubrium sterni (upper part of the sternum, or breastbone).

-- The Sternoclavicular joint functions in all movements of the upper limbs and is particularly important in throwing and thrusting movements.
+- The Sternoclavicular joint functions in all movements of the upper limbs and are particularly important in throwing and thrusting movements.

 The Scapulothoracic Joint

 This joint relies entirely on the surrounding musculature for its control.
 The main muscles which control this joint are: